d12frosted/elpa-mirror/stable-melpa/catppuccin-theme-readme.txt

-A sweet color theme available for a number of editors.
+🍄 Soothing pastel theme for Emacs